The Ultimate Guide to Using the Free Online PDF Editor

 Fill Static PDF Forms

-Many government, legal, and business forms are distributed as flat PDFs with no interactive fields.
+Many government, legal, and business forms are distributed as flat PDFs with no interactive fields — they were designed for printing and handwriting.
 Rather than printing and hand-writing, use the text tool to overlay typed text exactly where each field appears.
-The result is a clean, professional-looking filled form you can save as a PDF.
+The result is a clean, professional-looking filled form you can save as a PDF and email directly.

-Before sharing a document externally, use a filled black rectangle from the shapes tool to cover sensitive values — account numbers, personal addresses, or confidential figures.
-Download the result and the original values are visually hidden.
+Before sharing a document externally, use a filled black rectangle from the shapes tool to cover sensitive values — account numbers, personal addresses, confidential figures, or identifying information.
+Download the result and the original values are visually hidden in the PDF.

-Combine the PDF Editor With the Word Converter
+Combine With the Word Converter for Heavy Edits

-For documents that need heavy restructuring, the fastest workflow is:
+For documents that need heavy restructuring — rewriting paragraphs, changing document structure, reflowing text — the fastest workflow is:

-- Convert your PDF to Word using the PDF to Word converter
+- Convert the PDF to Word using the PDF to Word converter

-This two-step approach is faster than trying to do deep layout edits natively in PDF.
+This two-step approach is faster than trying to do deep layout edits natively in PDF, where text reflow and paragraph management are far more limited.

 Multi-Layer Editing for Complex Documents

-For proposals, training guides, or design presentations, build your annotations in stages: add shapes first to define layout areas, then add text blocks on top.
-Working from background to foreground keeps complex pages manageable.
+For proposals, training guides, or design presentations, build your annotations in stages: add shapes first to define layout areas and coverage zones, then add text blocks on top.
+Working from background to foreground — shapes first, images second, text third — keeps complex pages manageable and ensures layering is correct.

 Who Uses It and How